praful3107/assignment-tw/README.md

 // Automation using Azure DevOps CICD pipeline
 * Create CI pipeline(build pipeline).
 Pipeline will be based on yaml template.
-This pipeline will checkout the code from repos, build and push the docker image to registry.
+This pipeline will checkout the code from repos, build and push the docker image to registry, package the helm chart tagged with a version no and push helm package to registry.
 * Create CD pipeline(release pipeline).
 Configure artifacts as required, in this case dicker image will be pulled from the registry.